How to Survive Long Flights in Economy

 4. Sleep

 If you are a lucky person, you will be able to sleep most of the time.
-Since not all people actually have that talent to fall asleep wherever they are, there are also some other things you can do to keep yourself happy during a long-distance flight on this list.
+Since not all people actually have the talent to fall asleep wherever they are, there are also some other things you can do to keep yourself happy during a long-distance flight on this list.

 Taking a neck pillow is actually my most important travel tip for long-distance flights.
 It is often my lifesaver (extra tip: I do not wrap it around my neck but put it on backward, so my head won’t fall forward during the flight and wake me up, and it is way more comfortable).